Executive Master of Health Services Administration (MHSA)

 Some students believe that online courses will be easier than a face-to-face course.
 However, that is not true.
 Each online course at Xavier will have the same academic standards and content as a face-to-face course.
 You may find online learning to be easier because it suits your learning style, but the course content, the expectations for how much you will learn and the assessment of what you have learned will be just as rigorous as in a face-to-face class.

 If you are new to online learning at Xavier, we encourage you to go through the student orientation for online courses.
+You can also contact Amy Hellkamp at firstname.lastname@example.org to ask if you could see an online MHSA course.

 The Technology Services website offers great resources to support online students.